-The idyllic six-acre Conservatory Garden opened in 1937 is Central Park's only formal garden.
-Named for a huge glass conservatory that formerly stood on the site, it is actually three separate gardens representing different landscape styles: Italian, French and English.
+The idyllic six-acre Conservatory Garden reopened in 1937 is Central Park's only formal garden.
+Named for a huge glass conservatory that formerly stood on the site, it is actually three separate gardens representing different landscape styles: Italian, French, and English.
 The Conservatory is a favorite wedding spot, and on weekends the bevy of brides rivals even the blossoms.

 A sexy, scantily-clad, and sometimes acrobatic retelling of the classic ballet, by Austin McCormick's intoxicating Company XIV.
 In a downtown theater with performers sometimes literally hanging from the rafters, this isn't your Lincoln Center version.
 More »